Stratford-upon-Avon

-Stratford was originally inhabited by Britons before Anglo-Saxons and remained a village before the lord of the manor, John of Coutances, set out plans to develop it into a town in 1196.
+Stratford was inhabited originally by Britons before Anglo-Saxons and remained a village before the lord of the manor, John of Coutances, set out plans to develop it into a town in 1196.
 In that same year, Stratford was granted a charter from King Richard I to hold a weekly market in the town, giving it its status as a market town.
 As a result, Stratford experienced an increase in trade and commerce as well as urban expansion.

-Stratford is a popular tourist destination, owing to its status as the birthplace and burial place of playwright and poet William Shakespeare; it receives approximately 2.7 million visitors a year.
-The Royal Shakespeare Company resides in Stratford's Royal Shakespeare Theatre.
+Stratford is a popular tourist destination, owing to being the birthplace and burial place of the playwright and poet William Shakespeare, who is widely regarded as the national poet of England.
+It receives approximately 2.7 million visitors a year.
+The Royal Shakespeare Company resides in the Royal Shakespeare Theatre.

 Etymology

-The name is a combination of the Old English strǣt (from Latin stratum), meaning 'street', ford, indicating a shallow part of a river or stream, allowing it to be crossed by walking or driving and avon which is the Celtic word for river.
+The name is a combination of the Old English strǣt (from Latin stratum), meaning 'street', ford, indicating a shallow part of a river or stream, allowing it to be crossed by walking or driving, and avon which is a Celtic word for river (Welsh: afon).
 The 'street' was a Roman road which connected Icknield Street in Alcester to the Fosse Way.
 The ford, which has been used as a crossing since Roman times, later became the location of Clopton Bridge.

 A survey of 1251–52 uses the name Stratford for the first time to identify Old Stratford and the newer manors.
 The name was used after that time to describe the area specifically surrounding the Holy Trinity Church and the street of the Old Town.